 - Victoria's Secret model Doutzen Kroes does dressed-down just as well as she does the red carpet.

-- Actress Sophia Loren has a bold approach to life — and to her personal style.
+- Actor Sophia Loren's bold approach to life and style is something to aspire to.

 Follow in the footsteps of stylish celebrity parents

-Some celebrity baby names are weird and wonderful, and some are super-stylish.
-Here are some of the most stylish celebrity baby girl names.
+Some celebrity baby names are weird and wonderful, and some are just plain classy.
+Here are some of the most stylish celebrity baby girl names out there.

 - Mila Kunis: Wyatt Isabelle